 - The making of a Special Guardianship Order or any application to vary or discharge such an Order;

-- An application for an Order under Section 8 of the Children Act, 1989 (a Contact Order, a Prohibited Steps Order, a Residence Order or a Specific Issue Order);
+- An application for an Order under Section 8 of the Children Act, 1989 (a Contact Order, a Prohibited Steps Order, a Child Arrangements Order or a Specific Issue Order);

 - An order for financial provision to be made to or for the benefit of the child.